wishful-lizzard/coping-strategies/README.md

 ## How to Contribute
 If you feel like you could add a strategy to this list, then you can!
 In fact, you are more than welcome to.

-### How to get Your Entry into This List
-* Have a GitHub account
-* Create a new branch
-* Edit this list to include your strategy
-* Start a pull request
-(TODO: Short explanation for Pull Requests, link to a GitHub Intro)

-### What to write
-Describe the problem and the strategy in short sentences and with simple words.
-To keep it reasonably short, this list contains only the strategies, no additional resources.

-### How to write it
-This list is written in [Markdown](https://www.markdownguide.org/basic-syntax/).